magdaU/spring-and-hibernate-tutorial/README.md

 spring -demo-one (right click )-> properties ->java build path->libraries-> classpath --> add jar --> spring -demo-one -> lib -> choose all  jar files --> ok
 (so for our project we have referenced libaries for all spring jar files)

+Spring Bean : is a simply Java object

 Inversion of Control(IoC):

+Spring Dependency Injection:

+No-arg constructor is for (in xml ) when we don't define any constructor in class code ( when we have have already constructor compiler didn't create default one)